 Blind Cricket has been played in England and Wales since the 1940’s, the sport was started as a means of recreation for injured servicemen coming home from the second world war.
 The founding members of British Blind Sport (BBS) were cricketers.
 The sport offers camaraderie and a chance to compete on equal terms for blind and partially sighted people.

-The England and Wales Cricket Board oversea's blind cricket in the UK but BBS and Blind Cricket England and Wales (BCEW) are the organisations who are responsible for the day to day running of the sport including making rules and doing development work.
+The England and Wales Cricket Board oversees blind cricket in the UK but Blind Cricket England and Wales (BCEW) are the organisation who are responsible for the day to day running of the sport including making rules and doing development work.

 All players are registered blind or partially sighted.
 Of the eleven players in the team, at least four must be totally blind.

-In 2010 BCEW teamed up with the Brian Johnston Memorial Trust to launch an annual development festival, which has been staged at Leicester University since 2011 and has included between 8 and 10 teams each year.
+In 2010 BCEW teamed up with the Johnners Trust to launch an annual development festival, which has been staged at Leicester University since 2011 and has included between 8 and 10 teams each year.

-BCEW also work with the ECB to run the England Blind Cricket team, who have represented the nation at 6 world cups.
-England finished third in 1998, 2002 & 2006 as well as fourth in 2012, 2014 & 2017.
-There have been 4 Blind Cricket Ashes series’s, England won the first two in 2004 & 2008 plus the fourth one in 2016, however Australia captured the trophy in 2012.
-So far the team’s travels have taken them to Australia, Dubai, Pakistan, South Africa, Sri Lanka & the West Indies, whilst Australia, India, Pakistan & West Indies have visited England.
+BCEW also support ECB’s management of the England Men’s VI Cricket team, who have represented the nation at 6 world cups as well as the 2023 IBSA World Games.
+England finished third in 1998, 2002 & 2006 as well as fourth in 2012, 2014, 2017 & 2023.
+There have been 4 Blind Cricket Ashes series, England won the first two in 2004 & 2008 plus the fourth one in 2016, however Australia captured the trophy in 2012.
+So far the team’s travels have taken them to Australia, Dubai, Pakistan, South Africa, Sri Lanka & the West Indies, whilst Australia, Bangladesh, India, Pakistan & West Indies have visited England.

 The main difference between standard Cricket and Blind Cricket is the ball.
 A size three football is used in UK Blind Cricket to help the partially sighted players to see it and it is filled with a quantity of ball bearings to allow the totally blind players to hear it.
 The MCC Laws of Cricket have also been adapted in other ways in an attempt to allow blind and partially sighted people to compete on equal terms.
 The major variations are as follows: